 Technical Review

-- Prior to the closing meeting, the Lead Auditor can advance the audit to ‘Ready for Technical Review’ which emails the preliminary audit report to the CH and notifies the CAB Program Admin to assign a technical reviewer.
+- Prior to the closing meeting, the Lead Auditor advances the audit to ‘Ready for Technical Review’ which triggers the preliminary audit report to generate on the Audit Coversheet and notifies the CAB Program Admin to assign a technical reviewer.

 - The CAB Program Admin selects ‘Save’ then ‘Submit for Review’ and ‘OK.’
 The CAB Program Admin can add a message for the Technical Reviewer in the textbox.